odeladetunji/BookSalesDiscount/README.md

-# TypeScript / JavaScript Test
+# TypeScript / JavaScript with Jest for unit testing.
 A simple algorithm and unit test for giving discounts on purchased books from a bookstore.

 #Application was written in TypeScript and JavaScript using Nodejs and Express!